Statement of Policy

 Students and Student Organizations

-Upon receiving reports of potential hazing incidents, the Office of Student Accountability investigates as described in the Accountability Procedures (as it relates to individual students) or the Discipline of Registered Student Organizations (as it relates to Organizations).
+Upon receiving reports of potential hazing incidents, the Office of Student Accountability investigates as described in the Accountability Procedures.
+The Accountability Procedures contains a description of the investigation processes for individual students and for registered student organizations.

 The designated organization president and advisor or coach will be notified.
 If the student organization is affiliated with a national organization, then the national headquarters will also be notified.